istify/istify.github.io/_posts/2022-02-27-HTB_Driver.md

 ---

 # Hack the Box Driver Writeup
-Driver was an easy Windows box from Hackt the Box.
+Driver was an easy Windows box from Hack the Box created by MrR3boot.
 ## Recon
 I started by doing an nmap scan of the box:
 ```